 Cardamom Crumb Cake

-Ground cardamom adds soothing aroma and unique flavor to this classic crumb-cake recipe from reader Suzanne Shuey in Shippensburg, Pa.
+Ground cardamom adds a soothing aroma and unique flavor to this classic crumb-cake recipe from reader Suzanne Shuey of Shippensburg, PA.
 If you don't like cardamom, you can substitute ground ginger or cinnamon.

 - Total Time: